Kimberly Fiorello: Political career

 Fiorello first entered state politics when she ran for the 149th District seat.
 In November 2020, she won the election for the seat.
 Since taking office, Fiorello, like many other politicians in Fairfield County, has been very vocal in regards to local control over zoning, among other issues.

-Fiorello came into controversy in 2021 when speaking on the House floor against legislation making it easier to report instances of sexual misconduct on college campuses.
-Addressing a section of the bill that allowed amnesty for underaged drinking in cases of sexual assault or rape, which was included to help encourage student-survivors to report their experiences, Fiorello said, “I want to say if you care about your friends, and you see the potential for this kind of violence and harm that can come to your friends, and drinking and doing drugs is related to that, then don’t drink.
-Don’t do the drugs."
-Mike Cerulli, former president of the Connecticut Federation of College Democrats, criticized Fiorello, saying her comments “reflect a fairly common narrative" that blames victims — “if they hadn’t been drinking, if they hadn’t dressed a certain way" then they would not have been sexually assaulted.
-Fiorello ultimately voted in favor of the bill, which was passed 151-0.
+Fiorello spoke on the House floor against legislation designed to make it easier to report instances of sexual misconduct on college campuses.
+Addressing a section of the bill that allowed amnesty for underaged drinking in cases of sexual assault or rape, which was included to help encourage student-survivors to report their experiences, Fiorello said, "I want to say if you care about your friends, and you see the potential for this kind of violence and harm that can come to your friends, and drinking and doing drugs is related to that, then don't drink.
+Don't do the drugs."
+Mike Cerulli, former president of the Connecticut Federation of College Democrats, criticized Fiorello, saying her comments "reflect a fairly common narrative" that blames victims — "if they hadn't been drinking, if they hadn't dressed a certain way" then they would not have been sexually assaulted.
+Fiorello ultimately voted in favor of the bill, which was passed 151–0.

-In March 2022, Fiorello came into controversy again after a publicized dispute with a 20-year-old college student testifying in favor of an affordable housing bill.
-Alan Cavagnaro, a sophomore at Manchester Community College, testified that many people his age are leaving the state because it’s too expensive to live there.
+In March 2022, Fiorello entered into a dispute with a 20-year-old college student testifying in favor of an affordable housing bill.
+Alan Cavagnaro, a sophomore at Manchester Community College, testified that many people his age are leaving the state because it was too expensive to live there.
 Fiorello, opposing the bill, asked Cavagnaro whether he believed housing was a right, to which he stated yes.
-Fiorello responded that “housing is not a right, because housing is built by other people", and is instead a "want".
-Later in the legislative session, when debating on whether to make Juneteenth a state holiday, Fiorello, a member of the state's Conservative Caucus, called the Three-fifths Compromise, which counted enslaved Black people as three-fifths of a person, a "compromise in favor towards freedom".
-Fiorello's comments drew rebuke from Robyn Porter, a Black Representative from New Haven, who pushed back on Fiorello’s comments by responding “the fact that Black people — men, women and children — were not seen as whole human beings for the purposes of taxation and representation, that is what the Three-Fifths Compromise was rooted and grounded in".
-Fiorello voted in favor of the bill, which was passed 148-1.
+Fiorello responded that "housing is not a right, because housing is built by other people", and is instead a "want".

+When debating on whether to make Juneteenth a state holiday, Fiorello, a member of the state's Conservative Caucus, called the Three-fifths Compromise, which counted enslaved Black people as three-fifths of a person, a "compromise in favor towards freedom".
+Fiorello's comments drew rebuke from Robyn Porter, a Black Representative from New Haven, who pushed back on Fiorello's comments by responding "the fact that Black people — men, women and children — were not seen as whole human beings for the purposes of taxation and representation, that is what the Three-Fifths Compromise was rooted and grounded in".
+Fiorello voted in favor of the bill, which was passed 148–1.

-In November 2022, Fiorello narrowly lost her re-election bid to Democrat candidate Rachel Khanna.
+In November 2022, Fiorello narrowly lost her re-election bid to Democratic candidate Rachel Khanna.

 Electoral history

 Personal life

 Fiorello is married to Jonathan "Jon" Fiorello (b.
 1976), who is a managing director at KKR.
-She is currently a resident of Greenwich, and has four children.
+They reside in Greenwich and have four children.